Rednex: 1998–2000: Farm Out and controversial lineup changes

 In autumn 1998, Whippy (Mia Löfgren) became the new female vocalist.
 They released their first single "The Way I Mate" in 1999.
 Soon after that release, Arstrand left the band, reducing the quintet to a quartet.
 The second studio album entitled Farm Out followed in 2000 and found some success in Europe, with the most successful single from the album, the second release "The Spirit of the Hawk", peaking #1 in the German Singles Chart.
 The album spawned a third and final single, the ballad "Hold Me for a While", which became a moderate success.
-In 2000, in the wake of Napster's rising presence in the music industry, co-founder Edenberg outlined a new strategy for Rednex.
-The group would become an entertainment group rather than just a band, so not to be solely dependent on record sales.
+In 2000, due to the rise in popularity of Napster, co-founder Edenberg changed the group to an entertainment group rather than just a band, so not to be solely dependent on record sales.
 As he presented this idea to the performers during the video shoot for "Hold Me For A While" in Kenya, he was met by great scepticism.
 Nilsson replied: "We will not become a goddamn circus act!".
 The aftermath of this conflict resulted in the whole band, all four members, Löfgren, Olander, Nilsson and Landgren, being replaced for the first time.

 2001–2004: The Best of the West and more lineup changes

-As of January 2001, the group now consisted of the female lead singer Scarlet (Julie-Anne Tulley, formerly known as Jules Tulley from Dreamhouse) from England, alongside the three male members Dagger (Anders Sandberg) from Sweden, Joe Cagg (Roy van der Haagen) and Jay Lee (Jean-Paul Engeln) from the Netherlands.
+As of January 2001, the group consisted of the female lead singer Scarlet (Julie-Anne Tulley, formerly known as Jules Tulley from Dreamhouse) from England, alongside the three male members Dagger (Anders Sandberg) from Sweden, Joe Cagg (Roy van der Haagen) and Jay Lee (Jean-Paul Engeln) from the Netherlands.
 It was the first time the band were not all Swedish.
-In 2001, the single "The Chase", the first single out of their 2002 first compilation album The Best of the West, has been released and charted in Germany and Switzerland.
-In 2002, the second and final single out of the album, a reworked 2002 remix of "Cotton Eye Joe", was released and made the Top 30 in Austria.
+In 2001, the single "The Chase", the first single out of their 2002 first compilation album The Best of the West, was released and charted in Germany and Switzerland.
+In 2002, the second and final single from the album, a reworked 2002 remix of "Cotton Eye Joe", was released and made the Top 30 in Austria.
 In 2003, the two Dutchmen van der Haagen and Engeln were replaced by Ace Ratclaw (Tor Penten) from Sweden and Boneduster Crock (Björn Scheffler) from Germany.
 In October 2004, Tulley resigned from the group due to exhaustion.